Hidden Lake in Glacier National Park is one of those magical places that dreams are made of…but it’s actually real life!

 2. Patience May Result In Spotting a Mountain Goat Or A Pika!

 If you decide to take the Hidden Lake Trail in Glacier in the early morning or late evening, chances are high that you’ll spot a mountain goat.
+You might even spot a bear like we did when we hiked the nearby Sun Point Nature Trail!

 We were lucky and saw an entire family – mamma, dad and baby all together! *Heart eyes*